Get The Help And Results You Need After An Injury

 Home » Types of Workers’ Compensation Benefits » Full Weekly Wage vs. Average Weekly Wage

-Full Weekly Wage vs. Average Weekly Wage
+Full Weekly Wage vs. Average Weekly Wage in Ohio

 Fortunately, Cincinnati workers’ comp attorney Mark L. Newman has more than 30 years of experience in the Ohio workers’ compensation practice area.
-He understands how to calculate the average weekly wage to make sure you receive the maximum amount of compensation.
-To schedule a consultation, call (513) 533-2009 today or fill out the online intake form that can be found here.
+He understands how to calculate the average weekly wage and full weekly wage to make sure you receive the maximum amount of compensation.
+To schedule a consultation, call (513) 533-2009 today or fill out the online intake form on our website.

 What is Average Weekly Wage?

 The average weekly wage is a benchmark used to pay all workers’ compensation benefits in Ohio.
-It is calculated based on your total earnings during the 52 weeks prior to your work-related injury.
+It is calculated based on your total gross earnings during the 52 weeks prior to your work-related injury.
 If you didn’t work every week during the year prior to the injury for reasons beyond your control, such as a layoff or sickness, these weeks may be eliminated from the average weekly wage calculation.

 What is Full Weekly Wage?

 If you were injured at work, having a skilled attorney on your side can help you better understand the workers’ compensation process, including how to calculate the average weekly wage and full weekly wage.
-Mark L. Newman, a Cincinnati workers’ compensation lawyer, has the experience you need to preserve your rights as a worker and get the full range of benefits and compensation you are entitled to.
-Give us a call at (513) 533-2009 or fill out our online intake form today to learn more about full weekly wage vs. average weekly wage or to arrange a consultation.

 Schedule A Consultation Today